cthoyt/cthoyt.github.io/_posts/2020-05-22-bel-papers.md

 ---
 layout: post
 title: A Reading List of Academic Articles using the Biological Expression Language (BEL)
-date: 2020-05-22 17:50:00 +0100
+date: 2020-05-22 14:50:00 +0100
 ---
-This post is halfway between a reading list and a review of the academic papers published that are either about or use the Biological Expression Language (BEL), divided into the categories of software/visualization tools, algorithms/analytical frameworks, data integation, natural langauge processing, curation workflows, and downstream applications.
+This post is evolving from a reading list to a review of the academic papers published that are either about or use the Biological Expression Language (BEL).
+It's divided into the categories of software/visualization tools, algorithms/analytical frameworks, data integration, natural language processing, curation workflows, and downstream applications.

 In my [history of BEL]({% post_url 2020-04-28-history-of-bel %}), I imposed some quality and impact standards.
 Without getting into a debate about how peer review is broken because